 - Lights – You can go for Lowel T1-10 Tota lights that come with a unit head, an eight-foot stand as well as reflective umbrellas.
 They are perfect for illuminating the background.
 For illuminating the subject, you can go for the Rifa-Lite 44 EX Tungsten lights.
 These lightboxes are excellent for generating soft light and get pleasant, even lighting for skin tones.
 While an existing partition or wall will work well as a background, it is advisable to go for a green screen background.
 Chromakey paper should do the job.
 It allows you to shoot your subjects and add whatever background you wish to during the editing process.
 This is the most economical way to create a look that can give any slick, modern recording studio a run for its money.

 Getting the students involved

-Once you have setup the space, you cannot expect your staff members and students to become overnight on-camera stars.
+Once you have set up space, you cannot expect your staff members and students to become overnight on-camera stars.
 They might have the potential, but being on air in a video broadcast requires a level of poise that can be learned with time and patience.
 Anyone who looks like he/she is a natural at the job can help others present themselves better.
-As for the editing and post production, it is best to get the students involved.
-Most of them are tech savvy and would be more than glad to pitch it if you seek their involvement.
+As for the editing and post-production, it is best to get the students involved.
+Most of them are tech-savvy and would be more than glad to pitch it if you seek their involvement.
 It would make the broadcasts more personal and enliven a dead and dull morning routine that is in total need of a revamp for the information age.